aframevr/aframe/docs/primitives/a-image.md

 ## Fine-Tuning

-Ensuring that the image is not distorted by stretching requires us to approriately set the `width` and `height`.
+Ensuring that the image is not distorted by stretching requires us to appropriately set the `width` and `height`.

 ```html
 <a-image src="#logo" width="200" height="100"></a-image>